chemickypes/CoordinatorLayoutExample/README.md

 # CoordinatorLayoutExample
-A simple App to show how to use CoordinatorLayout to make profile Activity
+A simple App to show how to use CoordinatorLayout to make profile Activity.

 ![gif coordinator layout][gif1]

+ -- *New Version*

+ In this new version there is a complicated Adapter with Header, Footer, Sections, Static Row and Swipeable Row.

+ ![gif coordinator layout with recycler view][gif2]

 ## Useful link
 1.[Saulum Page - Mastering the Coordinator Layout][1]